sarojkarki07/robot-framework-starter-kit/README.md

   * robot -t "testcase" testSuiteName

 ## Test Files
-Test case files are located in the `login` directory.
+A sample Test Case for login is located in the `login` directory.

 `Valid Login.robot`

-	A test suite containing single test case for valid login.
+	This robot file contains a single test case for valid login.
 This test case is created using keywords from the imported resource file.

+`resources` (Directory)

+	A sample resource directory for login test suite.

 ## Resource
 `global_resources`(Directory)

-	A resource file with resuable keywords and variables.
+	A common resource file with resuable keywords and variables.
 It contains specific keywords created for web application.
+	It can be used for every test suite.